Updated: August 29, 2020

 Just keep moving forward.

-Resilience is synonymous to patience and persistence.
+Resilience is synonymous with patience and persistence.
 Work through life’s difficulties one step and one day at a time, and you’ll eventually reach your destination.

 Resilience is one’s ability to face failures, adapt to setbacks, manage crises, and endure pain without losing one’s confidence and belief that things will get better.